liferay-design/liferay.design/src/markdown/handbook/tools/jira/index.md

 _A Jira project is a collection of issues.
 Your team could use a Jira project to coordinate the development of a product, track a project, manage a help desk, and more, depending on your requirements.
 A Jira project can also be configured and customized to suit the needs of you and your team._

-_These are our tips to working effectively with Jira at Liferay._
+_These are our tips for working effectively with Jira at Liferay._

 ### How to create a request?

-If you need a request to a specifi design team you can [create here](https://issues.liferay.com/projects/DESIGN/issues/DESIGN-84?filter=allopenissues).
+If you need a request to a specifi design team you can [create here](https://issues.liferay.com/projects/DESIGN/issues).

 1. Go to the INTERNAL Design Jira Project
 2. Click on the button CREATE ISSUE